dustinpfister/blog_posts/_posts/canvas-arc.md

 The general point is that just because there is a native method that does not mean that is what must always be what is used in a project.
 If I can still rationalize a reason to write my own method to do something natively, or in this case wrap a native method so that I can have control over default values and more, I might very well just do that.

-## 6 - Using a custom method for drawing a canvas arc circle using Math.cos Math.sin and much more
+## 6 - Using a custom method for drawing a canvas arc circle using Math.cos Math.sin and a drawPoints method

 So now that we have a good feel for how to go about using the native canvas arc method in the 2d drawing context of the canvas api, lets take a moment to explore some more advanced ways to go about drawing circles arcs and circle like patterns.
 In the section I will be used Math.cos, and Math.sin as a way to create an array of points in the form of a linear array of x and y vales.
 In other words a one dimensional array where each first point of a split of two is the x value and the second is the y value.
 This seams to be a common format for an array of point value that is used in many framework as it it is a more efficient alternative to an array of objects.